 The Concept of Adaptation

-Moderated by Reinhold Martin, Professor of Architecture, Planning, and Presentation, Columbia University
+Moderated by Reinhold Martin, Professor of Architecture, Planning, and Preservation, Columbia University

 Tuesday, March 23, 2021 | 12:30 to 1:30 PM ET

-The Committee on Global Thought (CGT) Lunchtime Seminars are a forum for Columbia University faculty and visiting scholars to present current research characterizing and assessing issues of global importance.
+The CGT Lunchtime Seminars are an informal forum for scholars to discuss current research assessing issues of global importance with members of the Columbia community, including students.
 Learn more about the CGT Lunchtime Seminars by clicking here.

 About the Speaker